 The growth of fileless malware should be concerning as it is important to adjust one's security strategy in response to this new threat.
-The latest form of cryptocurrency mining, GhostMiner, not only uses fileless malware to install within systems, but it also removes other mining that may exist via Powershell.
+The latest form of cryptocurrency mining, GhostMiner, not only uses fileless malware to install within systems but also removes other mining that may exist via Powershell.

 Since these types of attacks are found mainly within memory, there is not a detectable trace once implemented.
 However, files are used, configuration settings are altered, and other detectable events occur before the malware goes stealth.

-It is important to have software in place to detect the changes that occurred in the short period of time before the malware become invisible.
-Having the proper security policies and procedures in place can also help prevent these types of attacks from occuring.
+It is important to have software in place to detect the changes that occurred in a short period of time before the malware become invisible.
+Having the proper security policies and procedures in place can also help prevent these types of attacks from occurring.
 As we mentioned in 5 Ways to Help Fix Security Vulnerabilities, steps can include:

 - Making Security a Company-Wide Culture